gohilnihar07/Samsungpdtraining/README.md

 By addressing potential design discrepancies and ensuring alignment with specifications, Sign Off serves as a preventive measure.
 It aims to circumvent complications that could arise in the manufacturing process or during the operational life of the ICs, safeguarding against disruptions and optimizing the overall efficiency and reliability of the integrated circuits. <br>

 In conclusion, Sign Off is not just a procedural formality; it is the last line of defense against design anomalies, offering assurance that the integrated circuit is ready for the next stages of manufacturing and operational deployment. <br><br>

+**-> Pysical verification:-**

+Physical Verification stands as a crucial phase in the design process of integrated circuits (ICs), involving a meticulous series of checks and analyses.
+Its primary objective is to confirm that the physical layout of the IC aligns with specified design rules, constraints, and manufacturing prerequisites.
+This scrutiny is essential for ensuring the manufacturability, functionality, and reliability of the IC design before it advances to the fabrication stage. <br>

+*-->Design Rule Checking (DRC):* <br>

+*- Geometry Checks:* <br>
+DRC meticulously validates that the layout strictly adheres to the design rules set by the foundry.
+This encompasses scrutinizing minimum feature sizes, spacing requirements, and the width and spacing of metal layers, along with other geometric constraints. <br>
+*- Layer-Specific Rules:* <br>
+Different layers within the IC come with specific design rules.
+DRC conducts comprehensive checks to ensure compliance across all layers, including metal, polysilicon, diffusion, and more. <br><br>

+*-->Electrical Rule Checking (ERC):* <br>
+*- Electrical Connectivity:* <br>
+ERC ensures the absence of electrical shorts or opens in the layout, verifying that the actual connections align with the intended connectivity outlined in the schematic.<br>
+*- Antenna Checking:* <br>
+ERC extends its scrutiny to charge buildup issues, known as antenna effects, which may arise during the manufacturing processes of deposition and etching. <br><br>

+*- Layout Versus Schematic (LVS) Verification:* <br>
+*- Netlist Consistency:* <br>
+LVS performs a meticulous comparison between the layout netlist and the schematic netlist, ensuring their equivalence.
+Any disparities are flagged for resolution.<br>
+*- Parasitic Extraction:* <br>
+Parasitic elements like capacitance and resistance are extracted from the layout and cross-referenced with the schematic to verify electrical equivalence.<br>
+In summary, Physical Verification acts as the gatekeeper, validating the precision and compliance of the IC design with stringent rules and requirements.
+By addressing geometric, electrical, and schematic considerations, this phase plays a pivotal role in fortifying the IC's journey from design to fabrication.

 </details>